rmsrosa/booksjl-franklin-template/pages/weaved/weavejl.md

-GIF with path relative to file but within `_assets/`, i.e. `../_assets/images/juliaspeeder32x32.gif`, and postprocessed accordingly, so it works both in Franklin and in Weave:
+GIF with path relative to file but within `_assets/`, i.e. `../../_assets/images/juliaspeeder32x32.gif`, and postprocessed accordingly, so it works both in Franklin and in Weave, but keep in mind that this is processed by Weave from the file directory: